 Learning Cantonese In A Fun And Meaningful Way

 With Ling App, say goodbye to books and long lessons because the app offers fun mini-games, audio recordings, translations, sample sentences, and images to support your learning.
 You can also learn through grammatical explanations and apply them through dialogues and chatbots.
-Surely, you don’t know what words to learn first or what basics you should develop first, but with Ling App, you can choose from different topics that are used in everyday life.
+Surely, you don’t know what words to learn first or what basics you should develop first, but with the Ling app, you can choose from different topics that are used in everyday life.

 Learning Cantonese is one of the greatest gifts you can give yourself.
 If you want to connect meaningfully with the natives, there’s no better way than to learn more of their language, not just vegetables in Cantonese.
-So, grab your phone and start learning with Ling App now!
+So, grab your phone and start learning with Ling app now!